All Episodes

 It doubled my salary.

-I was at $19,000 a year, well, more than double my salary, and then I think I was paid $48,000 a year when I went to Atlanta.
+And I think I was paid $48,000 a year when I went to Atlanta.

 And I went there, and the ratings the first year were extraordinarily strong.

-Neil Bortz had moved to WSP and he had changed his time slot.
+Neil Bortz had moved to WSP, and he had changed his time slot.

-He used to be on from 9 to noon, and then he was going up against Rush, which was on that station that I was on at the time.
+Used to be on from 9 to noon, and then he was going up against Rush, which was on that station that I was on at the time.

-Now Russia's on WSB with me.
+Now Rush is on WSB with me.

-And Neil Bortz says, uh goes on the air, and he goes, Hannity, I know you're listening.
+Anyway, so, you know, and then Neil eventually, I was going on vacation one day, and Neil Borts says, goes on the air, and he goes, Hannity, I know you're listening.

 I'm like, how the heck does he know I'm listening?